webix-hub/docs/data/api/editors_combo_other.md

 @template:	api_config

-@descr: Combo editor is inited each time you click on the dedicated item.
+@descr: Combo editor is initialized each time you click on the dedicated item.
 Moreover, the item is simultaneously opened in the text editor that acts like a filter input for list options.

 @relatedsample:
 	80_docs/editors.html